groupdocs-signature/GroupDocs.Signature-Reference-Tutorials/content/english/java/search-verification/master-metadata-search-word-docs-groupdocs-signature-java/_index.md

    - A compatible IDE (e.g., IntelliJ IDEA, Eclipse) with JDK installed.
 3. **Knowledge Prerequisites:**
    - Basic understanding of Java programming and familiarity with Maven or Gradle build tools.

-With these prerequisites in place, let's get started on setting up GroupDocs.Signature for Java!

 ## Setting Up GroupDocs.Signature for Java